kanugurajesh/DocuMate/README.md

 Seamlessly interact with any pdf using ai.
 Upload your PDF and instantly receive answers to all your questions related to its content 🚀.

+## Key Features:

+- **PDF Upload & Parsing**:
+   - Users can easily upload their PDF files.
+   - The application parses the content and feeds it into Gemini LLM.

+- **Accurate Responses**:
+   - Responses are based on the actual content of the PDF, reducing hallucination by directly using parsed data.

+- **Real-time Interaction**:
+   - Instantly ask questions about your PDF's content and receive quick answers.

+## How it Works:

+1. **Upload your PDF**: Start by selecting or dragging your PDF file to the upload section.
+2. **Content Parsing**: The application extracts text and important information from the PDF.
+3. **Question & Answer**: Ask any question about the document’s content, and receive answers powered by **Gemini LLM**.
+4. **Reduced Hallucination**: Since the data is fed directly from the PDF, the responses are more accurate and contextually relevant.

+Start interacting with your documents now!

 ## Images

 ![Screenshot 2024-10-09 142020](https://github.com/user-attachments/assets/aa4f0985-1174-4d50-9dc6-4e631bb0de69)